-BerGenBio: bemcentinib phase II trial in TNBC
+BerGenBio: bemcentinib phase II trial in COVID-19

-bemcentinib I COVID-19
+bemcentinib in COVID-19

 COVID-19 is the clinical disease manifested as a result of SARS-CoV-2 coronavirus infection which is responsible for the current COVID-19 pandemic.
 Preclinical data suggest that bemcentinib is potentially useful for the treatment of early SARS-CoV-2 infection.